 The mission of Columbus Collegiate is to prepare middle school students to achieve academic excellence and to ensure all students are equipped to enter, succeed in, and graduate from the most demanding high schools and colleges.
 The most important component of this mission is academic preparation.
-Regardless of their level of proficiency upon entrance, students must complete the 8th grade ready to enter 9th grade programs which have an advanced college-preparatory curriculum.
-Certain exit outcomes reflect this preparation, such as the reading and comprehension of classical texts from different cultures, effective writing of all varieties of 5-paragraph essays, completion of a comprehensive 8th grade Algebra Course, exposure to high school level science curricula in the 8th grade, mastery of a broad history curriculum and completion of a high-quality 10-page research paper.
+Regardless of their level of proficiency upon entrance, students must complete the eighth grade ready to enter ninth-grade programs that have an advanced college-preparatory curriculum.
+Certain exit outcomes reflect this preparation, such as the reading and comprehension of classical texts from different cultures, effective writing of five-paragraph essays, completion of a comprehensive eighth-grade algebra course, exposure to high school-level science curricula in the eighth grade, mastery of a broad history curriculum, and completion of a high-quality ten-page research paper.

 Academic achievement in core academic subjects is the primary vehicle by which we accomplish the mission of Columbus Collegiate.
 As a result, the schedule and entire program structure are designed to promote maximum success in these courses.
 All students will take reading, writing, math, science, and history every day.
-In the 6th and 7thgrade, students will take double blocks of math in addition to the already doubled program of reading and writing in place of a conventional English class.
+In the sixth and seventh grades, students will take double blocks of math-in addition to the already doubled program of reading and writing-in place of a conventional English class.

-At Columbus Collegiate, we believe in using the Common Core and Ohio state standards as a template for designing specific internal standards that clearly identify exactly what our students should know and be able to do, based on the expectations of state and national standards organizations, and our own faculty.
+At Columbus Collegiate, we believe in using the Common Core and Ohio state standards as a template for designing specific internal standards that clearly identify exactly what our students should know and be able to do, based on the expectations of state and national standards organizations and our own faculty.
 Teachers use a detailed item-analysis process of assessments, including released Common Core and OAA items to identify precise skills and content that students need for success.
 Columbus Collegiate standards are created by blending Common Core and Ohio standards with these skills and content.
-From these standards, teachers plan learning activities and plan how they will assess mastery of each standard.
+From these standards, teachers devise learning activities and plan how they will assess mastery of each standard.
 Teachers develop unit and trimester assessments before the school year starts, guaranteeing a high degree of accountability to teaching the necessary material.
-Standards are written during a four-week summer institute for teachers and these standards will be reviewed by the School Director.
+Standards are written during a four-week summer institute for teachers, and these standards will be reviewed by the school director.

-Currently, Ohio is in a state of transition from using its own standards to using the Common Core Standards.
-Columbus Collegiate has chosen to begin using the Common Core Standards for the 2012-2013 school year in anticipation of all schools in Ohio being required to use these standards by the 2013-2014 school year.
+Currently, Ohio is in a state of transition from using its own standards to using the Common Core standards.
+Columbus Collegiate has chosen to begin using the Common Core standards for the 2012-2013 school year in anticipation of all schools in Ohio being required to use these standards by the 2013-2014 school year.
 However, the Common Core standards have not been written in all subject areas.
-The chart on the next page outlines the standards that are used for each subject-area and is used as a resource with teachers when planning curricula.
+The chart below outlines the standards that are used for each subject area and is used as a resource by teachers when planning curricula.